 The contribution margin of 70% has stayed the same, and fixed costs have not changed.
 Because of ABC’s high degree of operating leverage, the 20% increase in sales translates into a greater than doubling of its net operating income.

-Cautions: Constant monitoring of operating leverage is more important for a firm having high operating leverage, since a small percentage change in sales can result in a dramatic increase (or decrease) in profits.
+When using the operating leverage measurement, constant monitoring of operating leverage is more important for a firm having high operating leverage, since a small percentage change in sales can result in a dramatic increase (or decrease) in profits.
 A firm must be especially careful to forecast its revenues carefully in such situations, since a small forecasting error translates into much larger errors in both net income and cash flows.